ostis-apps/ostis-example-app/README.md

 ## Run
 Please note that JSON Websocket protocol will be available as well after start.

-IMPORTANT: Both terminals run at the same time.
+WARNING: Both terminals run at the same time.

 Run on Linux:
 ```sh
 #Terminal 1